-These days, as consumers we are becoming more and more conscious of the ingredients in our beauty products in an attempt to reduce the amount of chemicals we expose our bodies to.
-The hair colouring industry is no exception to this, especially because it typically uses many chemicals in it formulas in order to help us achieve the perfect long lasting colour.
+These days, as consumers we are becoming more and more conscious of the ingredients in our beauty products in an attempt to reduce the number of chemicals we expose our bodies to.
+The hair colouring industry is no exception to this, especially because it typically uses many chemicals in it formulas in order to help us achieve the perfect long-lasting colour.
 One ingredient in particular that has come under close scrutiny in recent years is Ammonia.

 How Does Hair Colouring Work?

 In order to understand how hair colouring works, we must first familiarise ourselves with the PH scale.
 PH stands for the power of hydrogen, and this scale helps us to judge the acidity/alkalinity of a substance.
 Our hair naturally sits at a PH level of 4.5-5.5, meaning our hair leans towards the acidic side of the scale.
 In order for a permanent colour change to take place, our hair needs to become more alkaline- this is where ammonia comes in.
 Ammonia is a chemical alkalizer gas, which can raise our hairs PH level to 10-10.5.
 The chemical has a strong, offensive odour, which is a key reason people opt against using it.
 Once applied to the hair, this then raises the cuticle, allowing the colour formula to penetrate the cortex (the inside of the hair strand).
 Once the cuticle is lifted, the oxidation process takes place, either lightening the natural hair colour or helping to develop a newly added colour.
 Without an alkalizer, the chemical process would simply be unable to take place.